mml-stellenbosch/mml-stellenbosch.github.io/README.md

 We will have talks from three masters students on current and past work:

 - Elan van Biljon - _Creating intelligent agents with reinforcement learning_
-- Lydia De Lange - _Deep learning for food security?
+- Lydia de Lange - _Deep learning for food security?
 Automatic plant disease recognition_
-- Felix Mcgregor - _An introduction to sum-product networks: A new deep probabilistic architecture_
+- Felix McGregor - _An introduction to sum-product networks: a new deep probabilistic architecture_

 * * *